Existence and uniqueness of quasi-stationary and quasi-ergodic measures for absorbing Markov chains: a Banach lattice approach: Existence of a Quasi-Ergodic Measure

-In the next two subsections, we analyse the cases {when the number of eigenvalues of the operator $\mathcal P$ in $\lambda \mathbb S^1$ is either one or greater than one.
-Recall that this number is denoted as $m(X).$} The first case is much simpler compared to the second one.
-In the case $m(X) =1$, the operator $\mathcal P$ has the spectral gap property, simplifying the vast majority of computations.
-Meanwhile, in the case $m(X)>1,$ the process $X_n$ admits a cyclic property which requires a more sophisticated analysis.
+In the following two subsections, we analyse the cases when the number of eigenvalues of the operator $\mathcal P$ in $\lambda \mathbb S^1$, $m$, is either one or greater than one.
+The first case is much simpler compared to the second one.
+Indeed, if $m =1$, the operator $\mathcal P$ has the spectral gap property, simplifying the situation.
+Meanwhile, in the case $m>1,$ the process $X_n$ admits a cyclic property, which requires a more sophisticated analysis.